kubenet-dev/ac2-kubenet-workshop/Part 3/topology/README.md

 choreoctl run once
 ```

-first you should see the reference being loaded in the .choreo directory
+First you should see the reference being loaded in the .choreo directory
 you should see the reconciler `topo.kubenet.dev.topologies.nodelink` being executed.

 ```bash